dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 -   The majority of popular languages are, to a certain degree, [mutually intelligible](https://en.wikipedia.org/wiki/Mutual_intelligibility) with other popular languages.
 In other words, people who have been taught to write and read a subset of popular languages can often read and (sometimes, or to a limited degree) write a distinct subset of popular languages.
 -   Popular languages are almost not mutually intelligible with array languages at all.
 In other words, people who have been taught to write and read popular languages will likely not be able to read array languages and vice versa.

-I believe array languages aren't mutually intelligible with popular languages because<sup><a id="fnr.2" class="footref" href="#fn.2" role="doc-backlink">2</a></sup>:
+I believe array languages aren't mutually intelligible with popular languages because, unlike popular languages, array languages use either non-ASCII glyphs or ASCII digraphs for runtime function calls.

+Even if a developer of a popular language were interested in learning APL, they may get deterred from continuing to learn because of some difficulties:
+- Every function is called using infix notation and this can make order-of-operations seem inconsistent at times.
+- Array languages require extensive use of combinatory logic for writing idiomatic programs.
+Combinatory logic is rarely used in popular languages.
+So it can be quite hard for newcomers to understand idiomatic array language expressions.
+- There are some non-intuitive things about the way rank polymorphism works (e.g. `f¨⊂Y` is not the same as `f Y`).

+I'll explain these three points below.

+### The use of non-ASCII glyphs or ASCII digraphs for runtime function calls

+Languages often come with functions that the developer can use for common tasks.
+When I was solving the first problem of AOC 2022 in Clojure, I used the `map`, `partition-by`, and `reduce` functions, among others, which were provided by the Clojure runtime.
+In popular languages like Clojure, to call one of these functions, a developer must use the English name of this function.
+For example, if I wanted to use the `map` function in Clojure to take a vector `v` and return a new vector with every element incremented by 1, I would do this: `(map inc v)`.

+Array languages also have a runtime that provides functions that the developer can use.
+In APL, the equivalents of the functions I mentioned above are: `Each`, `Partition`, and `Reduce`, respectively.
+However, to call these functions, you don't use their English names.
+You use a glyph that represents that function.
+For example, if I wanted to use the `Each` function in APL to take a vector `v` and return a new vector with every element incremented by 1, I would do this: `+∘1¨v`<sup><a id="fnr.2" class="footref" href="#fn.2" role="doc-backlink">1</a></sup>.
+In this APL expression, the glyph `¨` represents the `Each` function.
+Similarly, `⊆` represents `Partition` and `/` represents `Reduce`.

+This is the case because array languages treat functions and operators as one-and-the-same.
+In many popular languages like Python, `+` is an operator and `map` is a function.
+These are distinct; operators are always symbols and functions are always English names.
+In contrast, in an array language like APL, `+` is no different to `¨`.
+These are both functions that take two arguments.
+To call both of these functions you must use infix notation.
+And, both of these functions are invoked using a symbol instead of an English name.

+Some array languages like J and K restrict their grammar to only having ASCII characters.
+In J for example, the function for  only ASCII characters, but others are digraphs formed by joining two ASCII characters.
+For example &.>

+Since APL makes a developer use glyphs to call runtime functions, it makes

-- They use obscure non-ASCII glyphs in their syntax.
+.
+To call one of these functions, one can use english words for common functions.
+They use obscure non-ASCII glyphs in their syntax.
 The use of these unfamiliar glyphs makes it harder to understand for a newcomer.
 - Each function primitive is a glyph.
 This makes the language very terse because you can apply several functions to a given input in one line.

-For example, this is the solution to the AOC 2022, day 1 part 1 problem: `⌈/+/¨⍎¨¨((0≠≢¨)⊆⊢)⊃⎕NGET'input.txt'1`.
+For example, this is my solution to the AOC 2022, day 1 part 1 problem: `⌈/+/¨⍎¨¨((0≠≢¨)⊆⊢)⊃⎕NGET'input.txt'1`.
+It's cool that the language is so concise.
+However, this also means that there
 - Every function is called using infix notation and this can make order-of-operations seem inconsistent at times.

 Consider these two APL expressions: (suppose `f` is this pre-defined function: `{⊃⍵}`)
 - `f⍋3⍴1 2`
 - `f⌺1⊢1 2`